 I use tools from language documentation and linguistics to create corpora of oral stories.
-These corpora are then used to demonstrate the natural grammatical patterns used in the community.
-Using a collaborative process, I marshal the stories along a process of recording through to transcription and translation.
-I write about how unique elements of the grammar used by the people I assist, help the rest of the world understand the capacity human language and the diversity in the human race.
+These corpora are then used to demonstrate the natural grammatical patterns used within the community.
+Using a collaborative process, I marshal these oral stories from recording through to transcription and translation.

 Collaboration with Timbwaoga Aime Judicaël Ouermi, Sara Pacchiarotti, and Amos Teo, while enrolled in a 9 month field methods course.